Multi-class classification of Fermi-LAT sources with hierarchical class definition: Data selection and definition of classes

 We show in Fig.~\ref{fig:node0_split_black} an example of the GMM model in two features, the log-parabola curvature parameter (LP\_beta) and the logarithm of the energy uncertainty $\log_{10}$(Unc\_Energy\_Flux100).
 These two features are the most important features for the two-group separation by the GMM in the 10-dimensional feature space, where we estimate the importance by the ratio of the distance between the means of the Gaussians divided by the square root of the sum of sigmas squared: \be S(f) = \frac{abs(\mu(f)_1 - \mu(f)_0)}{\sqrt{\sigma^2(f)_1 + \sigma^2(f)_0}}. \ee For the illustration in Fig.~\ref{fig:node0_split_black}, we construct a 2-dimensional GMM, i.e., the model is different from the 10-dimensional GMM used for the separation of classes.
 In this particular case, however, the 2D and the 10D GMM models give the same separation of classes into 2 groups.

 Dashed and solid contours in Fig.~\ref{fig:node0_split_black} show the 1, 2, 3, 4, and 5 sigma levels of the Gaussian kernels 0 and 1 respectively.
 Top panel shows the distribution of all 4FGL-DR3 sources.
-On the bottom panel we show several classes with the corresponding separation into groups: green points show a class that belongs to group 0 (bll), while red or orange points show the classes belonging to group 1 (pwn, msp, glc, sey).
+On the bottom panel we show several classes with the corresponding separation into groups: green points show a class that belongs to group 0 {(bll, sbg)}, while red or orange points show the classes belonging to group 1 {(pwn, msp, glc, snr, and sfr)}.
 The color scale shows the probability that a source belongs to group 1 according to the GMM.